antcin/CV/README.md

 #### Ability to work under pressure

 I am able to understand priorities and perform highly pressured tasks whilst maintaining a high standard of work.
 I learnt this skill during my Radiography training in busy A&E departments in Italy, and developed it further during pressured occasions in my masters studies and again during particularly demanding instances in my job at Saving Faces.
-Whilst I feel I have built a proficiency in this skill, I believe it requires a nuanced adaptation to any new experience, and therefore I am eager to develop it by applying it to the pressured working environment at the academy and in my future career.
+Whilst I feel I have built a proficiency in this skill, I believe it requires a nuanced adaptation to any new experience, and therefore I am eager to develop it by applying it in my future career.

 ## Languages
 - **Italian** Native language